Course Outline

 Audience

-- Finance professionals involved in payroll and cash flow reporting for government agencies
+- Finance professionals responsible for payroll and cash flow reporting in governmental agencies

 - Human resources analysts and payroll managers within the public sector